vimafue/Tylosis-Bot/README.md

 # Tylosis-Bot
 This code deals with the processing of micro-CT images of oak wood samples.
-Among other things, it includes a U-Net trained by me, which removes the tylosis from the earlywood vessels.
+Among other things, it includes a U-Net trained by me, which removes the tylose from the vessels.
+This important process facilitates the analysis of said vessels for climate-related research.
+This project was developed in collaboration with the German Archaeological Institute.
 The algorithms and the neural network are integrated into a GUI.
-This project was developed in collaboration with the German Archaeological Institute.